jemmy512/software-engineer/DesignPattern/README.md

 ## Bridge
 1. Definition
-    Decouple the abstration from it's implement so the two can vary independently.
+    * Decouple the abstration from it's implement so the two can vary independently.
+    * The bridge pattern can also be thought of as two layers of abstraction.
+    * When there is only one fixed implementation, this pattern is known as the Pimpl idiom.

 ## Decorator
-The decorator pattern maily solves the complication problem of the inheritance relationship, and replaces inheritance through combination.
+The decorator pattern maily solves the complication problem of the inheritance relationship, and replaces inheritance through composition.
 It's main role is to add enhancements to the original class.

 You can nest mutiple decorator classes to the original class, this requires the decorator classes need to inherit the same interface with the original class.